How to Trade Reversal with A-B-C Pattern? (Trading Fuel | Research Lab):

 - After a candle close below the low of point B, we can enter a short position.

 - Stop loss for this trade can be placed above point A,

 Note: If the trend line is not broken, then what we are expecting to be a reversal in trend will be a minor pullback in price, after which the price will continue its uptrend.

 5. How to Avoid a False Trade:

-If you are having a second thought about your analysis, direction of the trend, or its strength, it is better to use a confirmation signal to identify a possible false trade, for double confirmation you can use any study which you are currently using or you can apply other theory as shown below.
+If you are having a second thoughts about your analysis, the direction of the trend, or its strength, it is better to use a confirmation signal to identify a possible false trade, for double confirmation you can use any study which you are currently using or you can apply other theory as shown below.

 - Using divergence

 - Volume analysis

 - Using climactic volume to find exhaustion move